 As most of those who follow the world of Big Tech already know, much of the dominance by the so-called FAANG (Facebook, Amazon, Apple, Netflix, and Google) can be traced not to pure Darwinian economic advantage, but often to government help.
-Google alone, for example, draws over $600 billion in government subsidies.
+Google alone, for example, draws over $600 million in government subsidies.
 Or, more indirectly, Amazon receives preferential treatment from the U.S. Postal Service.

 Except, in Amazon’s case, it’s more than just the post office that has been teeing up to offer special treatment.
 The online shopping giant also has been snapping up government subsidies as fast as it can in the intelligence and defense arenas.
 It has done this by encouraging government agencies to move huge troughs of their data—including extremely sensitive data—exclusively onto the Amazon cloud servers.
 Never mind that this gives hackers an obvious single target to hit, or that innovation is harder in such a monopolistic environment: Amazon’s lobbyists don’t care about such things.